justinyuchi/Machine-Learning/PCA_on_Stock_Market/README.md

 ## Backtesting PCA-Suggested Portfolios

 To avoid look-ahead bias, information from the previous period is used to construct the portfolio.
-In this study, data prior to 2022-01-01 is used to construct the PCA-suggested portfolios, and data post-2022-01-01 is used to backtest the strategy.
-(Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)
+In this study, data before 2022-01-01 is used to build the PCA-suggested portfolios, and data post-2022-01-01 is used to backtest the strategy.

 ### Backtesting: Portfolio with 10 Highest First Component Factor Loadings
 (Note: This study focuses on the first principal component, with similar procedures applicable to the second and third components.)